 PLEASE NOTE: We do not guarantee the provision of any accommodation or other services if we are not comfortable with our perceived level of risk.
 Safety for all Guests and Accommodation Providers is our highest priority.

-There is always a safe place to stay for people wishing to leave an abusive relationship.
-People no longer have to wait until they are in extreme danger of physical violence or homelessness before they qualify for assistance.
+There is always a safe place to stay for women wishing to leave an abusive relationship.
+They no longer have to wait until they are in extreme danger of physical violence or homeless before they qualify for assistance.

 All Guests are assessed by a fully trained professional to understand their personal situation and support requirements during their stay.
 This includes initial and ongoing risk assessment, needs assessment, personal safety plan, and an exit strategy.
 Appointed Case Managers will work with the Guest to address all needs and will make referrals to other agencies and support services where appropriate.